comments · ux

 The best CAPTCHA alternatives for blogs in 2026

 If you only have ten comments a week, that drop-off is theoretical.
-If you have a thousand, you're losing fifty real comments to friction every week.
+At higher volume, even a small amount of avoidable friction suppresses real discussion.
 The good news: every countermeasure that CAPTCHA targets has a less visible equivalent.

 Layer 1: the honeypot field